Warbling ROM data

 A2: 0 / D4: 0

-Now things are weird: both 1/0 and 0/1 cases are no longer the same.
+Both 1/0 and 0/1 cases are no longer.
 In Case C, D4 is pulled up so far by A2 that it no longer reads as a 0.
 In Case D, A2 is pulled down so far by D4 that it no longer reads as a 1.